umbraco/UmbracoDocs/12/umbraco-vendr/core/README.md

 ## Using These Docs

-**These docs are aimed at developers** who have at least a basic understanding of  [Umbraco](https://umbraco.com), as well as C# / MVC principals.
+**These docs are aimed at developers** who have at least a basic understanding of  [Umbraco](https://umbraco.com), as well as C#  and MVC principals.

 To help with the different stages of learning, they have been broken up into 5 key areas, each with a specific focus.

 <div class="tile-grid mb-6">
   <div class="tile-grid__cell w-full">